 - Enough liquid to fill to the 4 cup mark on blender.
 Use either water or stock. (about 1-2 cups)

-- Optional: Raisins or Seeds, or Stevia Extract for a sweet version.
+- Optional: Raisins or Seeds, Cocoa, Stevia Extract, etc. for a sweet version.

 - Blend everything together well for 1.5-3 minutes.